sreachtools/SReachTools/_posts/2018-05-25-pre-alpha-release.md

 author: "Joseph D. Gleason"
 ---

-We have released v0.1 of the SReachTools (Stochastic Reachability Tools) Toolbox!
-This is a pre-alpha release.
+We have released the pre-alpha ([v0.1-alpha](https://github.com/abyvinod/SReachTools/tree/v0.1-alpha)) version of the SReachTools (Stochastic
+Reachability Tools) Toolbox!
 The codes and functionality have been tested internally by Abraham and myself, but we do expect bugs to be present.

 Please help us out: if you use the code and find a bug, create an [issue](https://github.com/abyvinod/SReachTools/issues) so we know what needs